yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-basics/connect-to-clusters.md

 {{< note title="Note" >}}

-You must configure [Network Access](../../cloud-network/) before you can connect from a remote shell or an application.
+You must configure [Network Access](../../cloud-network/) before you can connect from a remote YugabyteDB client shell or an application.

 {{< /note >}}